swiftlang/swift-evolution/proposals/0073-noescape-once.md

 ## Not requiring exactly one execution

-Assuming that the main goal of this proposal is to relax initialization requirements, a unique invocation of the closure is not stricly required.
+Assuming that the main goal of this proposal is to relax initialization requirements, a unique invocation of the closure is not strictly required.
 However the requirement of unique invocation makes the proposal simpler to understand.